 Montana Code section 27-2-204 sets the statute of limitations that will apply to almost all lawsuits over car accident injuries.
 This law gives you three years to ask Montana's civil courts for a remedy for any kind of personal injury caused by someone else.

-So, in the context of a car accident, any lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.
+So, in the context of a car accident, any lawsuit by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.

 That same deadline also governs a wrongful death claim that might be brought if anyone was killed as a result of the car accident.
 The only difference is that for these wrongful death claims, the three-year "clock" starts running on the date of the accident victim's death (as opposed to the accident date).